t1pen/MeXEE402_Midterms_StephenGabrielAlojado_JairusSunga/README.md

   <img src="https://github.com/t1pen/MeXEE402_Midterms_StephenGabrielAlojado_JairusSunga/blob/main/Images/car_image.png?raw=true" alt="Car Manufacturing Plant" width="400">
 </p>

-- **Dataset Context**: This dataset was gathered by a consulting firm to assist Geely Auto, a Chinese automobile company aspiring to enter the US market.
+- This dataset was gathered by a consulting firm to assist Geely Auto, a Chinese automobile company aspiring to enter the US market.
 The data will help understand factors influencing car prices in America, which may differ from the Chinese market.

-- **Problem Statement**: The goal is to identify significant variables that predict the price of cars and understand how these variables impact car pricing.
+- The goal is to identify significant variables that predict the price of cars and understand how these variables impact car pricing.
 This understanding will aid Geely Auto in designing cars and forming business strategies tailored for the US market.

-- **Business Goal**: By modeling car prices using multiple linear regression analysis based on various independent variables, Geely Auto aims to grasp the pricing dynamics in the new market to effectively compete with US and European car manufacturers.
+- By modeling car prices using multiple linear regression analysis based on various independent variables, Geely Auto aims to grasp the pricing dynamics in the new market to effectively compete with US and European car manufacturers.

-- **Dataset Content**: The dataset includes a wide range of car attributes across different types and categories prevalent in the American market, offering insights into the competitive landscape and consumer preferences.
+- The dataset includes a wide range of car attributes across different types and categories prevalent in the American market, offering insights into the competitive landscape and consumer preferences.

 - **About the Datasets**: